-Hawikuh was an ancestral home of the Zuni tribe.
-Founded around 1400, it was the first city encountered by Francisco de Coronado in his search for the Seven Cities of Cibola.
+Hawikuh was an ancestral home of the Zuni people.
+Founded around 1400, it was the first city encountered by Francisco Vasquez de Coronado in his search for the Seven Cities of Cibola.
 It was also the first city conquered by the Spanish.

 When rumors began circulating of the Spanish return in 1692, everyone left at Hawikuh moved to the top of Dowa Yalanne and prepared for a long siege.
 When Don Diego de Vargas came in 1692, he was allowed to climb to the top of the mesa.
 Once there he found the people had preserved some of the relics from the mission.
 As they hadn't destroyed everything from the church, de Vargas made peace with them and soon left.
 Hawikuh was never reoccupied after that.

 Dowa Yalanne was the first place that all the Zunis gathered together in one settlement.
-When Coronado came through in 1540, they were scattered in seven major pueblos and other structures.
-When they came down from the mountain topin 1692, they began building the pueblo next to the Zuni River where Zuni is located now.
+When Coronado had come through in 1540, they were scattered in seven major pueblos and other structures.
+When they came down from the mountain top in 1692, they began building the pueblo next to the Zuni River where Zuni is located now.

 Dowa Yalanne is still a sacred place for the Zunis.
 The structures on top of the mesa are still maintained and are used during spiritual ceremonies, but no one who is not a member of the tribe is allowed up there.